mnr/writing-wip/Do-Ye0n_lives_on.md

 The bathroom (*he has a private bathroom*) doesn't stink of urine or bleach; just a faint orange scent.
 His window (a *window!*) displays the Willamette river.
 The ferries to Vancouver and Astoria leave for the second trip of the day.

 But he cannot gloat for long.
-The job at Alpha60 requires serious bandwidth and there are legal concerns about who is contacting who and why.
+The job at Alpha60 requires serious bandwidth and there are legal concerns about who is contacting who and why, so he has to commute to an office.
 Do-Ye0n locks the door behind him and strolls to the subway, smiling at the neighbors, reading his news feed.

 Do-Ye0n has a desk in a warehouse of desks.
 The internet flows through the office like an invisible river at flood plain.
 It feeds whirlpools of data to the fifty-seven people on the inside of a Faraday cage.
 None of the data leaks out of the office, but those fifty-seven find profitable ways to bring data in.